tf2pickup-pl/docs.tf2pickup.pl/docs/site-components-deployment.md

 # Get your key at https://steamcommunity.com/dev/apikey
 STEAM_API_KEY=1234567890ABCDEF1234567890ABCDEF

-# A passphare that is used to encrypt the keystore file.
+# A passphrase that is used to encrypt the keystore file.
 # NOTE: For production, get a random password (i.e. from https://passwordsgenerator.net/)
 # and do not change it afterwards.
 If you change the passphare all JWT tokens will no longer
 # be valid, so all clients will be logged out.
-KEY_STORE_PASSPHARE=XDXDXDXDXDXDXDXDXD
+KEY_STORE_PASSPHRASE=XDXDXDXDXDXDXDXDXD

 # SteamID of the super-user
 # NOTE: Use the SteamID64 format.